ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Experiments

 \subsection{Simulation Results}

-In Aloha simulation, As shown in Table \ref{tab:Aloha Sim simulation_results}, While naïve 2× acceleration lowers success rates, our method even improves them while achieving up to 2.64× speedup over the original.
-Relative to DemoSpeedup, it matches performance on all \textit{Insertion} while demonstrating a similar level of acceleration, and achieves the highest success on \textit{Transfer Cube(ACT)} while being slightly less aggressive in shortening episodes.
+In Aloha simulation, as shown in Table~\ref{tab:Aloha Sim simulation_results}, naïve 2× acceleration reduces success rates, whereas our method maintains or even improves them while achieving up to 2.64× speedup over the original policy.
+Compared with DemoSpeedup, our method achieves comparable overall performance on the \textit{Insertion} task while maintaining a similar level of acceleration, and attains the highest success rate on \textit{Transfer Cube} (ACT) despite being slightly less aggressive in shortening episode length.